Ton-moy/surprise-and-serendipity/README.md

 For books that are surprising in terms of their topic, the annotation for "Human decision" is "Surprising", otherwise, the annotation is "Not surprising."

-##### If you have any questions or need assistance, please feel free to reach out to us.
+##### If you have any questions or need assistance, please feel free to reach out to us at thasan1@charlotte.edu